mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Endianness classification performance by \ac{ISA} when training on the ISADetect dataset and testing on the BuildCross dataset \label{fig:buildcross-endianness-by-isa}](./images/buildcross-endianness-by-isa.png)

 \autoref{fig:buildcross-endianness-by-model} aggregates the results across \acp{ISA}.
+Here, we observe that contrary to the other testing setups, the embedding models are not performing better than their non-embedding counterparts.

 \autoref{fig:buildcross-endianness-by-isa} aggregates results across the different models.
+We see that the average classification performance varies a lot across the different \acp{ISA}, from 3% for the `rxeb` architecture to 96% for the `tricore` architecture.

+\FloatBarrier

 ### Training on ISADetect and BuildCross, testing on CpuRec